hashicorp/nomad/website/source/docs/jobspec/networking.html.md

 different subnets (for example public vs. private subnets).

 Each task will receive port allocations on a single interface.
-The IP is passed to your job via the `NOMAD_IP.` environment variable.
+The IP is passed to your job via the `NOMAD_IP` environment variable.

 ## Ports